Nivin24/Statistics-and-Maths-for-Data-Science/01-Descriptive-Statistics/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-The remaining markdown files are marked as "Coming Soon" and can be filled with detailed content following the pattern of the existing files.
+The markdown files marked as "Available" have been recently created and can be further enhanced with additional content following the pattern of the existing files.

 ---

-**Note:** Files marked as "Coming Soon" indicate placeholders for future content expansion.
+**Note:** Files marked as "Available" indicate recently added content.
 The core concepts (central tendency, dispersion, and distribution shape) are fully documented and ready to use.